photo - Cinema Treasures

 1968 image - Chicago Daily Tribune

-Originally designed in an 'In-The-Round' configuration, the theater was opened as a commercial dinner/theater operation in 1966 that served as a showcase for director George Keathley that established a new type of theater called a playhouse.
+'In-The-Round' configuration, the theater was opened as a commercial dinner/theater operation in 1966 that served as a showcase for director George Keathley that established a new type of theater called a playhouse.
 His string of successes included the world premiere of Tennessee William's Out Cry, which ran for more than a year before transferring to Broadway District in New York with its young and unknown Chicago star, Bruce Boxleitner.
 Jason Roth, contributor to ForgottenChicago/Facebook, mentioned that “Lots of shows performed there in the 70's such as Ronnie Spector, Southside Johnny, Tom Waits, Mink DeVille, Herbie Hancock & Jaco Pastorius, Meatloaf, Crystal Gayle, Link Wray, Kiki Dee, Ramsay Lewis, Rita Moreno, Elvin Bishop, and Dolly Parton. employee patch

 photo - Ebay